Pull request guidelines#

 New features and API changes are milestoned for the next minor release

-Bugfixes and docstring changes are milestoned for the next patch release
+Bugfixes, tests for released code, and docstring changes may be milestoned for the next patch release

-Documentation changes (all .rst files and examples) are milestoned
+Documentation changes (only .rst files and examples) may be milestoned

-All of these PRs should target the main branch.
+All Pull Requests should target the main branch.
 The milestone tag triggers an automatic backport for milestones which have a corresponding branch.

 Documentation and examples may be merged by the first reviewer.
 Use the threshold "is this better than it was?" as the review criteria.